-Here’s a list of 101 quick bullets on preparing for the bar exam.
+Here’s a list of 101 quick bullets on how to prepare for the bar exam.

-Your answer is probably somewhere in here if you ever feel like asking the worst questions in the world:
+Your answer is probably in here if you ever feel like asking vague questions like:

-- “Do you have any advice?” (only if there’s enough context)
+- “Do you have any advice?” without any context

 - “HELP!”
 “Let’s connect” (?)

-- Anything with more than one question mark in a row unironically
+- Anything with more than three question marks or exclamation marks in a row unironically

-If you have the Magicsheets & Approsheets suite, you already have access to the exclusive pocket guide “17 Strategies to Get Un-stuck and Un-frustrated by the Bar Exam.”
+If you have the Magicsheets & Approsheets bundle, you already have access to the exclusive pocket guide “17 Strategies to Get Un-stuck and Un-frustrated by the Bar Exam.”

 I tried something even more straight to the point.